sbevza/Python_Bootcamp.Day_05-1/README.md

 <h2 id="chapter-v" >Chapter V</h2>
 <h3 id="exercise-01-screwdriver-song">Exercise 01: Screwdriver Song</h3>

- &mdash; So, what about that over device?
-Some kinda screwdriver, eh?
+ "So, what about that over device?
+Some kinda screwdriver, eh?"

- &mdash; Sonic, yes.
+ "Sonic, yes."

- &mdash; What can it do?
-Can I get one?
+ "What can it do?
+Can I get one?"

- &mdash; Well, it generates a combination of certain frequencies, so you can do...pretty much anything!
+ "Well, it generates a combination of certain frequencies, so you can do...pretty much anything!"

- &mdash; Can it actually unscrew stuff?
+ "Can it actually unscrew stuff?"

- &mdash; Oh, it's kinda tricky.
-To do that... you know what, here, just play these sound files.
+ "Oh, it's kinda tricky.
+To do that... you know what, here, just play these sound files."

 ---